citp/privacy-policy-historical/d/di/dia/dianomi.com.md

 When you submit your personal information on the Website, you are giving your consent to the collection, use and disclosure of such information as set forth in this Privacy Policy.

-If you don't want to receive information on other products and services, please contact us via email: [sales@dianomi.com](mailto:sales@dianomi.com) or write to us: dianomi ltd, 10 Greycoat Place, London SW1P 1SB.
+If you don't want to receive information on other products and services, please contact us via email: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#2d5e4c41485e6d49444c43424044034e4240) or write to us: dianomi ltd, 10 Greycoat Place, London SW1P 1SB.

 **2\.
 Disclosure of Personal Information**